Underground Oil Tank Abandonment

 Surface overflow from an old underground oil tank.
 Proper abandonment will prevent this possibility.

-Even though not usually required by State regulations, buyers, lenders, and other stakeholders may require the abandonment of a tank prior to the sale of the property, whether or not it has leaked.
+Buyers, lenders, and other stakeholders may require the abandonment of a tank prior to the sale of the property, whether or not it has leaked.

 Do I have to abandon an underground oil tank?